A Look at How Rakuten (Ebates) Works in 2021

 If there’s any real downside to Rakuten it’s simply that you will have to wait for your money, unlike other cashback apps that allow you to cash out as soon as you reach a certain threshold.
 Then again, such restrictions are understandable since any returns made on items that resulted in cashback would negatively impact Rakuten if they had already paid out on those earnings.
 Additionally, looking on the bright side, this arrangement does give users something to look forward to.

 Ultimately, it’s hard for me to come up with a reason why you shouldn’t at least sign-up for Rakuten.
 Even as someone who doesn’t shop online with super frequency, I was still able to easily earn my $10 welcome bonus.
-Of course, even if you don’t rack up much, it’s also nice to know you can leave it sitting there in waiting until you do earn enough to get your “Big Fat Check.”
+Of course, even if you don’t rack up much, it’s also nice to know you can leave it sitting there waiting until you do earn enough to get your “Big Fat Check” — or perhaps purchase a gift card on Rakuten to help push you over the $5 cashout threshold.

 For all of those reasons, I recommend checking out what Rakuten has to offer and seeing if this cash back-earning service is right for you.